PrefectHQ/prefect/docs/guide/getting_started/introduction.md

 ### Task classes

 Sometimes, you'll need to design classes that are more complex than a single function.
-For this, you can subclass the Prefect `Task` class and implement its `run()` method.
+For this, you can subclass the Prefect `Task` class and implement its `__init__()` and `run()` methods.
 Here's how our `add` task might look if we wanted it to have a customizable default:

 ```python
 from prefect import Task